jderik/03project/Codebook.md

  'test/y_test.txt': Test labels.

  'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+ 'test/Subject_test.txt' : Subject test data

+ 'features_info.txt': Shows information about the variables used on the feature vector.

+ 'features.txt': List of all features.

+ 'activity_labels.txt': Links the class labels with their activity name.

 ###  Read test and training data
 XTrain <- read.table("UCI HAR Dataset/train/X_train.txt", header=FALSE)